 Service Catalogue Management

-Service catalogue management (SCM) is the process responsible for creating, updating, and maintaining the service catalogue in ITIL service.
-An ITIL service catalog contains accurate information on all operational services in the IT infrastructure which will act as a medium for users and customers to know about the available services in an organization.
-Service Catalogue Template which lists all IT services, including information related to a specific service that is presented in service catalogue.
+Service catalog management (SCM) is responsible for creating, updating, and maintaining the ITIL service catalog.
+An ITIL service catalog contains accurate information on all operational services in the IT infrastructure, which will act as a medium for users and customers to know about its available services.
+Service Catalogue Template lists all IT services, including information related to a specific service presented in the service catalog.

-A service catalogue can be viewed from two perspectives, from the business department and from technical departments, as:
+A service catalog briefs the services, services description, costs, and SLAs associated.
+A service catalog can be viewed from two perspectives, from the business department and technical departments:

-The purpose of SLM is to provide an accurate and updated single point of view of current/ live or operational IT services that are available for IT stakeholders.
+The purpose of SLM is to provide an accurate and updated single point of view of current/ live or operational IT services available for IT stakeholders.

 ITIL Service Catalog - Objectives